Anxiety can lead people to avoid all kinds of things — even sex. Understanding the role anxiety plays is a critical part to addressing sex avoidance.

 Anxiety and Sex Drive

-Above you learned how anxiety can physiologically interfere with arousal during sexual activity.
+Above, you learned how anxiety can physiologically interfere with arousal during sexual activity.
 Anxiety can diminish sex drive as well.
-It doesn’t do this by changing hormone levels in our bodies necessarily, but by affecting the way we think and feel about intimacy.
+It doesn’t do this by changing hormone levels in our bodies necessarily, but by affecting the way we think and feel about sex and intimacy.
 For example:

 - poor body image – if you think you’re unattractive, the idea of physical intimacy may become less appealing and thus diminish interest in sex.